On the Rocks (film): Production

 On November 15, 2018, it was announced that Apple had entered into a multi-year agreement with entertainment company A24 to produce a slate of original films in partnership with their worldwide video unit.
 On January 15, 2019, it was announced that the first film produced under that partnership would be directed by Sofia Coppola and titled On the Rocks.

 Alongside the film's initial announcement, it was confirmed that it would star Bill Murray and Rashida Jones.
 In April 2019, Marlon Wayans joined the cast of the film.
 In June 2019, Jessica Henwick joined the cast of the film.
 By July, Jenny Slate had been announced as joining the cast.

 Principal photography for the film began in June 2019 in New York City.

 Release

 On the Rocks had its world premiere at the New York Film Festival on September 22, 2020.
-It was released in a limited theatrical release on October 2, 2020, by A24, followed by digital streaming on October 23, 2020, by Apple TV+.
+It received a limited theatrical release by A24 on October 2, 2020, followed by digital streaming on October 23, 2020, by Apple TV+.